M\"obius structures, quasi-metrics, and completeness: Constructing the completion

-Given a generalized M\"obius space $(X, crt)$ that satisfies the (symmetry)-condition, we have constructed a new generalized M\"obius space $(\overline{X}, \overline{crt})$.
-We also have a canonical map of $X$ into $\overline{X}$ that preserves the generalized M\"obius structure (hence it is also a topological embedding).\\
+Given a M\"obius space $(Z, crt)$ that satisfies the (symmetry)-condition, we have constructed a new strong M\"obius space $(\overline{Z}, \overline{crt})$.
+We also have a canonical map of $Z$ into $\overline{Z}$ that preserves the M\"obius structure (hence it is also a topological embedding).\\